kolossal-io/laravel-multiplex/README.md

 ]);
 ```

 Multiplex will take care of serializing and unserializing datatypes for you.
-The polymorphic `meta` table may look something like this:
+The underlying polymorphic `meta` table may look something like this:

 | metable_type      | metable_id | key     |  value | type      | …   |
 | ----------------- | ---------: | ------- | -----: | --------- | --- |